Get the latest tips straight to your inbox.

 Every landing page might not behave in the same manner.
 Some will generate good conversions, while others might fail to attract user actions.

 This is where testing comes in.
-Landing-page testing ensures you display the highest converting landing page before the visitors to maximize your conversion rate optimization efforts.
+Landing-page testing ensures you display the highest converting landing page before the visitors to maximize your chances of conversions.

 We’ll review the best landing-page tests to increase conversions.
 Let's start with the basics first, however.